-Ok, the database and table are both ready.
-Next go to the "ODBC database" plug-in configuration window and open it using the common option on the left of the window (Fig.10).
+OK, the database and table are both ready.
+Next, go to the "ODBC database" plugin configuration window and click the "Common" button on the left of the window (Fig.10).

 Fig.10.
 MS SQL 2014 export.
 ODBC database.
 Enabling connection.

-On the second page "Connection" (Fig.11) you can specify the parameters of your database.
-Here select your ODBC alias name which you created above at pos#1.
+On the second page "Connection" (Fig.11), you can specify your database's parameters.
+Here select your ODBC alias name, which you created above at pos. #1.
 Note that if you configured an ODBC alias after opening the configuration window, please close it first, re-open it, and then retype your login and password at pos. #2.

 Fig.11.
 MS SQL 2014 export.
 ODBC database.
 Connection options.

-On the third page "Errors handling" of "ODBC database" plug-in (Fig.12), specify how the software should react to errors which occur while writing to a database.
+On the "Errors handling" page of the "ODBC database" plugin (Fig.12), specify how the software should react to errors that occur while writing to a database.

 Fig.12.
 MS SQL 2014 export.
 ODBC database data logger.
 Error handling.